 There are a few things to consider when choosing the best cat ear cleaner for your kitty.
 The first is whether you want an ear cleaner that is all-natural or one that contains chemicals.
 If you are concerned about using harsh chemicals on your cat’s delicate skin, there are several all-natural options available.

 You should also consider whether you want an ear cleaner that requires rinsing after use or one that can be used without rinsing.
 Some ear cleaners contain ingredients that can be irritating to the skin, so it is important to read the label carefully before purchasing.
+If you opt for an all-natural ear cleaner, apple cider vinegar is a great option.

 Just mix equal parts of water and vinegar and apply it to your cat’s ears with a cotton ball.
 Gently massage the solution into the ears and then allow it to dry.
 Do not rinse off the solution unless your cat seems uncomfortable.